Are the departments staying within the allocated budgets?

 Generally, this is how companies have evolved.

-If there was no purchasing process initially, employees are used to using the most convenient method for purchase.
+If there were no purchasing process initially, employees would be used to using the most convenient method for purchase.

 That includes

-The first thing you should do is to set up a purchasing policy so that employees have a clear direction on the purchasing process.
+First, you should set up a purchasing policy so that employees have a clear direction on the purchasing process.

 Your purchasing policy should answer the following questions for your employees: